Guinness Beef Chili

 Instructions

-• Remove from heat and add salt and pepper, to taste.
-Serve with the Greek yogurt and green onion, or your favorite toppings.
-Enjoy!
+- Remove from heat and add salt and pepper, to taste.
+Serve with your favorite toppings and enjoy!salt and pepper, cheddar cheese and chopped cilantro, for serving

 Notes